CozyHome/cozyhome-distance-gjk-js/README.md

 ```
 ## A Semi-Indepth Explanation of the GJK:
 I wrote an article on my CIMS page documenting the GJK's internal state.
 [Check it out!](https://cs.nyu.edu/~djc624/hobby/dgjk/index.html)

+## Distance-GJK in Three Dimensions:
+I wrote an implementation of the DGJK for usage in the Unity engine in one of my side projects.
+[Click here if you're interested in checking it out!](https://github.com/CozyHome/team_platformer--2-week-project/blob/main/WinterPlatformer/Assets/scripts/DistanceGJK.cs)